Muhammad Abubakar

 The customer application allows users to browse stores, search products by name or category, add items to cart, checkout using multiple payment methods (JazzCash, EasyPaisa, credit/debit cards, and cash on delivery), track deliveries in real-time on a map, and reorder past purchases.
 The driver application provides delivery request notifications, optimised route navigation, proof-of-delivery photo capture, earnings tracking, and real-time location sharing with customers.

 The platform includes zone-based delivery management for different areas of Quetta — including Satellite Town, Jinnah Road, Sariab, Cantt, and Brewery Road — with configurable delivery fees per zone.
 Push notifications keep all parties informed at every stage of the order lifecycle.
+The infrastructure leverages WebSocket-based real-time updates so that the customer's screen reflects the driver's position with sub-second latency.

 School management software